-FANR concludes that Chapter 8 of the PSAR, along with supplemental application materials, demonstrates the compliance with relevant regulatory requirements, contained primarily in FANR-REG-03.
-The initial analysis of UAE electrical network confirmed that the offsite power system is designed with sufficient independence, capacity, and capability to meet regulatory requirements.
+The initial analysis of the UAE electrical network confirmed that the offsite power system is designed with sufficient independence, capacity, and capability to meet regulatory requirements.
 The transmission network is connected to the onsite power system by a minimum of two physically independent and reliable circuits.

-FANR will conduct further review of high voltage switchyard design and grid stability analysis reports during construction.
+FANR will still be conducting reviews of high voltage switchyard design and grid stability analysis reports during the construction phase.